Map of California's Protected Areas

 Sequoias are not just carbon sinks and an attraction for visitors.
 Their tree rings are a valuable record of climate fluctuations in the past.

 Given their location, sequoias have evolved with fire.
-Their bark protects the trees against fires and is not rare to see trees with scars from past blazes.
+Their bark protects the trees against fires, and it is not rare to see trees with scars from past blazes.

 Fires are also important as they promote seedlings to grow.
 Bare and barren mineral soil, left by fires, is indispensable for sequoia seeds to germinate.
 Sequoia.